NwekeChidi/Udacity_MLND_Capstone_Project/README.md

 [image1]: ./images/sample_dog_output.png "Sample Output"
 [image2]: ./images/vgg16_model.png "VGG-16 Model Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"
+[image4]: ./images/Screenshot(65).png "Sample Output"

 ## Project Overview

 This is the Udacity Machine Learning capstone project!
 In this project, I built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, the code will identify the resembling dog breed and apply dog filters to the image.

 ![Sample Output][image1]
+![Sample Output][image4]

 ## Project Instructions